bobsmithliu/COMMdoc/docs/Server.md

 ---
 layout: default
-title: Create and Customize a Server
+title: Create and customize a Server
 nav_order: 2
 ---

-# Create and Customize a Server
+# Create and customize a Server
 {: .no_toc }

 In this section